wustlcse/FAQ/docs/index.md

 ---
 ## When am I allowed to collaborate on assignments? {#when-am-i-allowed-to-collaborate-on-assignments}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/49">Discussions View</a></span>
+<span class="discussion-link anchored"><a href="https://github.com//wustlcse/FAQ/discussions/49">Discussions View</a></span>

+**Whenever there is doubt or ambiguity about collaboration in any coursework, ask the instructor for guidance.
+Never assume that collaboration is allowed unless it is explicitly stated.**

 There are several principles at work here:
-* Computer science and engineering is by its nature a collaborative discipline.
+* Computer science and engineering is a collaborative discipline.
 Because collaboration skills are valuable in its practice, many of our courses explicitly encourage collaboration.
- * We are obligated to assess student performance on an individual basis.
-Thus, even those courses that feature collaborative assignments also contain assignments that must be completed individually.
+* Degrees and grades are _individual_.
+Thus, even those courses that feature collaborative assignments also either contain assignments that must be completed individually or include some way to individually evaluate students.
 * The university, school, and departmental policies on academic integrity state the standards of our community and the consequence that can follow from violating those standards.
-Academic integrity proceedings are covered elsewhere in this FAQ.

- In light of the above, it is important that there be clear rules in our courses concerning when and how you are allowed to collaborate.
-This burden has portions for both faculty and students:
-* Faculty are obligated to state on their syllabi, web pages, and assignments the extent to which collaboration is allowed.
-Faculty try to be as clear as possible, but prose is prone to ambiguity.
- * Students are therefore responsible for asking questions in cases where they are not sure about the rules.

- The goals here are to allow as much collaboration as possible while making sure that the limitations of such collaboration are clear and followed by students.
+See [University](https://students.wustl.edu/academic-integrity/) and [McKelvey School of Engineering](https://engineering.wustl.edu/offices-services/student-services/academic-integrity-policy.html) policies. **Be sure to read the policies/syllabus/assignments for each of your courses for any additional guidance!**

- Following are some examples of collaborative scenarios from our courses.
-These are not necessarily the policy in any given course.
-You must check a given course page's syllabus or web pages for what is allowed in that course.
-These examples are drawn from many of our courses, and they are only examples for use here:
+Following are some **_examples_** of collaborative scenarios from some courses.
+These are not necessarily the policy in any given course. **_You must check a given course page's syllabus or web pages for what is allowed in that course_**, but these give a sense of common policies:
-* A lab allows pair programming, with the stipulation that partners are to contribute equally and that each partner must be able to explain fully the functionality of any portion of the submitted work.
+* An in-class studio activity allows pair programming, with the stipulation that partners are to contribute equally and that each partner must be able to explain fully the functionality of any portion of the submitted work.
- * A studio assignment involves a team of four students who work collaboratively to complete the assignment.
+* An in-class studio activity involves a team of four students who work collaboratively to complete the activity.
 A TA is assigned to mentor the team, and part of that mentoring is to ensure that individuals contribute equally to the team's work product.
- * A homework assignment allows students to bounce ideas off of other students before writing up a solution, with the requirement that anybody involved in such discussions wih the students is listed at the top of the submitted solution.
+* A homework assignment allows students to bounce **_high level ideas_** off of other students before writing up a solution, with the requirement that anybody involved in such discussions with the students is listed at the top of the submitted solution.
+Students may not compare or collaborate on the actual solution itself.
- * A homework solution allows discussion of problems among students, as long as nothing is written down.
+* A homework assignment allows discussion of problems among students, as long as nothing is written down.
 The student must wait at least an hour after all such discussions have ended to write up the solution.
+(This ensures students have internalized the concepts and can reproduce them individually).

-<span class="tag-links">[#academia](#academia) [#academic_integrity](#academic_integrity) [#misc](#misc) [#needs_review](#needs_review) [#plagiarism](#plagiarism)</span>
+<span class="tag-links">[#academic_integrity](#academic_integrity) [#plagiarism](#plagiarism)</span>

 ---
 ## When and how often should I meet with my departmental faculty advisor?
 What kind of advice should I expect my advisor to provide? {#when-and-how-often-should-i-meet-with-my-departmental-faculty-advisor--what-kind-of-advice-should-i-expect-my-advisor-to-provide}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/109">Discussions View</a></span>
+<span class="discussion-link anchored"><a href="https://github.com//wustlcse/FAQ/discussions/109">Discussions View</a></span>

 You are assigned a departmental faculty advisor when you choose a major or minor from our department.